ipspace/blog/content/posts/2014/06/unnumbered-ospf-interfaces-in-quagga.md

 ### Summary

-I love the way Quagga handles point-to-point Ethernet links -- it does make the task of building a layer-3-only leaf-and-spine fabric much easier and error-resistant, but do you really have to call it *dramatic*?
+I love the way FRR handles point-to-point Ethernet links -- it does make the task of building a layer-3-only leaf-and-spine fabric much easier and error-resistant, but do you really have to call it *dramatic*?